Winter Park, Florida: History

 In 1885, a group of businessmen started the Winter Park Company and incorporated it with the Florida Legislature; Chase and Chapman sold the town to the new company.
 In a land bubble characteristic of Florida history, land prices soared from less than $2 per acre to over $200, with at least one sale recorded at $300 per acre.
 This land bubble concept would never go away, with towns and counties directly surrounding the area with exponentially cheaper land prices.

 In 1885, the Congregational Assembly of Florida started Rollins College, the state's first four-year college.
-Rollins College today remains one of the hallmarks of Winter Park.
-It is the second most expensive college in the state with a tuition of $64,972 per year.
-Rollins is a relatively good, small liberal arts school with a total student body of just over 2,000 students.
-However, the high price makes the overall rating of the school more into the middle of the pack of colleges around the country.
-The school's business school is the Crummer School of Business. where students can earn a MBA, is a premier Business School.
-It is the number one business school in Florida.
-Rollins has been and will always be an integral part of Winter Park's history and culture.
-Back in 1886, the Seminole Hotel on Lake Osceola opened.
+Rollins College today remains one of the hallmarks of Winter Park, an integral part of Winter Park's history and culture.
+It is the second most expensive college in the state, as of the 2023-2024 academic year the tuition at Rollins is $58,300 per year.
+Rollins is a relatively good liberal arts school, with a smaller student population, counted as roughly just over 2,000 students.
+The school also features an MBA program, at the Crummer Graduate School of Business.

+In 1886, the Seminole Hotel on Lake Osceola opened.
 This was a resort complete with the luxuries of the day: gas lights, steam heating, a string orchestra, a formal dining room, a bowling alley, and long covered porches.
-Today, this street is a cul de sac called Kiwi Circle that is part of one of the nicest neighborhoods in the town.
+The street is now a cul-de-sac called Kiwi Circle that is part of one of the nicest neighborhoods in the town.

+On October 21, 1887, the town was officially incorporated as the "Town of Winter Park", and, in 1925, it was reincorporated as the "City of Winter Park".